-a) The student must be aged 16 or over, or be deemed competent to understand the implication of self-medicating and the medication prescribed.

-b) Either the medication should be prescribed by a UK medical practitioner, and must be in a correctly labelled container dispensed from a UK pharmacy.

-Or, if the medication is from overseas, the student should provide a copy of the original prescription if possible (with an English translation if necessary).
-The medicine should be in a correctly labelled container dispensed by a pharmacist.

-- c) The student must hand in their medication to boarding staff to be stored in a lockable cupboard.
-The student should then inform the boarding staff when they need to take their medication so that the boarding staff can open the cupboard for them and then lock away any the medication after administration. - d) If a student is deemed able to self-medicate, they may store their medication in the safe in their Boarding House bedroom.
+- a) The student must be aged 16 or over (an exception may occasionally be made by the School Nurse and the safeguarding team, in the case of a student under 16 years who is deemed competent to understand the implication of self-medicating, the medication prescribed, and where there are particular reasons why self-medication is more appropriate than having the medication administered by a member of staff). - b) Either the medication should be prescribed by a UK medical practitioner, and must be in a correctly labelled container dispensed from a UK pharmacy. - Or, if the medication is from overseas, the student should provide a copy of the original prescription if possible (with an English translation if necessary).
+The medicine should be in a correctly labelled container dispensed by a pharmacist. - c) The student must hand in their medication to boarding staff to be stored in a lockable cupboard.
+The student should then inform the boarding staff when they need to take their medication so that the boarding staff can open the cupboard for them and then lock away any the medication after administration. - d) If a student has permission to self-medicate, they may store their medication in the safe in their Boarding House bedroom.
 If medication is found out in their room, the student will receive one warning.
 For a second occurrence, the student's right to self-medication will be suspended for one month and they will meet with the School Nurse.
-If a student is also found to have medication in their room that has not been declared to Boarding staff, the student's right to self-medication will be removed. - e) The appropriate documentation must be completed (see Student Self-Medication Form in APPENDIX 3)
+If a student is also found to have medication in their room that has not been declared to Boarding staff, the student's right to self-medication will be removed. - e) The appropriate documentation must be completed (see Student Self-Medication Assessment and Consent Form in APPENDIX 3)

-A day student's ability to self-medicate prescribed medicine will be assessed by the School Nurse and the student's parent/guardian.
+Wherever possible, day students should take prescribed medication under the supervision of parents or guardians at home.
+If it is necessary for a day student to take medication while in school, the student's ability to self-medicate prescribed medicine will be assessed by the School Nurse and the student's parent/guardian.
 If agreed with parents and School Nurse, day students may carry a small quantity of medication on their person for administration as per the prescription.

 Parents/Guardians must fill in a 'self-administration of medication consent form' (Appendix 4).
 The student must inform school staff when they have self-administered medication so that it can be updated on CPOMS.

-4. EDUCATIONAL VISITS AND OFF SITE ACTIVITIES
+3. EDUCATIONAL VISITS AND OFF-SITE ACTIVITIES